5 Times Jesus Taught Us About Kindness

 Xenophobia is one of the biggest problems the world has today.
 But this prejudice of foreigners has been going on even in Jesus’ time.

 Thus, by preaching to a Samaritan woman, Jesus broke societal boundaries and showed us that kindness is universal.
-We shouldn’t only be kind to those of our own race.
+We shouldn’t only be kind to those of our race.
 Everybody deserves compassion regardless of their skin color or religious beliefs.

 4. Showing Compassion to the Sick